joselws/my-wallet/README.md

 - `clear(name: str)`: Sets all data of a given wallet to zero.
 Example: `acc.clear('emergencies')`

 - `usable()`: Prints the total amount of usable money you currenty have, that is, your total except the money on savings wallets.
+You cann add these saving wallets by their names by editing the `savings_wallets` list data attribute of the Account class.
 Example: `acc.usable()`

 - `non_usable()`: Prints the total amount of usable money you currenty have in savings wallets, that is, the money you should not use.
+You cann add these saving wallets by their names by editing the `savings_wallets` list data attribute of the Account class.
 Example: `acc.non_usable()`

 - `total_on(*names)`: Pass in as many wallet *names* (as strings) as you want and you get the total balance among all those wallets.
 Example: `acc.total_on('food', 'emergencies', 'savings')`